MireilleBF/RIMELBook/what-are-the-impacts-of-test-driven-development-on-code-quality-code-maintainability-and-test-coverage-.md

 ---

-# I. What are the impacts of Test-Driven Development on code quality, code maintainability and test coverage ?
+# What are the impacts of Test-Driven Development on code quality, code maintainability and test coverage ?

 ## march 2017